 Lower productivity growth in recent years

-In most industrialized countries, including Norway, productivity growth has been lower since 2010 than up until the financial crisis (2007-2009).
+In most industrialized countries, including Norway, productivity growth over the last decade has been markedly lower than at the start of the century.

-Oil and gas is by far the most productive industry in the Norwegian economy, with a value added of 5,800 NOK per hour worked.
-The industry average in 2021 was 745 NOK per hour, and 625 NOK per hour for mainland Norway.
+The oil and gas industry is by far the most productive sector in the Norwegian economy, with a value-added of over 6,000 NOK per hour worked.
+This is significantly higher than the industry average of 744 NOK per hour, and 628 NOK per hour for mainland Norway.

-In a study of productivity growth over time, Statistics Norway finds that since 2007, manufacturing has had a higher growth than the average for the mainland economy.
-Wholesale and retail trade together with financial and insurance activities have also had a stronger than average growth during this period.
+In a study of productivity growth over time, Statistics Norway found that since 2007, the manufacturing sector has had higher growth than the average for the mainland economy.
+Similarly, wholesale and retail trade, along with financial and insurance activities, have also experienced stronger-than-average growth during this period.
 Conversely, the construction industry has seen lower-than-average growth.
 This indicates that the productivity growth has not evenly distributed across all the sectors of the economy.

 Data on productivity are from the National Budget and Statistics Norway.
 There is also a detailed industry comparison in Statistics Norway “Økonomisk Utsyn for 2020” (chapter 4).